RANUKAJADOONAUTH/TESTING/README.md

 4. Political Elite Capture - Powerful individuals benefit more from oil deals than the general public.
 5. Fake Training and Services - Fraudsters offer fake courses or services related to the oil sector.

-# Financial Fraud in Guyana's Oil and Gas Economy

-This project explores the rise of financial fraud in Guyana's oil and gas industry, looking at the causes, examples, evidence, and proposed solutions.
-The project is built as a static website using HTML/CSS and designed for educational, journalistic, or civic engagement purposes.

-## 🔍 Features

-- Clean HTML layout with structured sections
-- Styled tables showing key fraud statistics
-- Recommendations for legal and institutional reforms
-- Easy to customize or expand

 ## 📊 Sample Data (STRs)

 | Year | Suspicious Transactions | Value (GY$)     |